 How has the college enrollment rate immediately following high school graduation varied over time?

-Percentage of recent high school completers who were enrolled in 2- or 4-year colleges by the October immediately following high school completion, by level of institution: 1990–2014
+Percentage of high school completers who were enrolled in 2- or 4-year colleges by the October immediately following high school completion, by level of institution: 2000–2015

-NOTE: Includes individuals ages 16 to 24 who graduated from high school or completed a GED or other high school equivalency credential prior to October of the calendar year.
+NOTE: High school completers are individuals ages 16 to 24 who graduated from high school or completed a GED or other high school equivalency credential prior to October of the calendar year.

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
 (2018).
 The Condition of Education 2018 (2018-144), Immediate College Enrollment Rate.

 Related Tables and Figures: (Listed by Release Date)